solo-io/workshops/INSTRUCTOR.md

 cd terraform
 ```

-Run the following command is used to initialize the working directory:
+Run the following command to initialize the working directory:

 ```
 terraform init